ethify/Rolls-Royce-Challenge/README.md

 ## Challenge of choice - Explain the challenge of choice

+The potential blockchain solution is proposed, To introduce Traceability and Transparency, To improve Integrity and Coherency, and by making it Seamless and Self-executing.
+For Prototype, we have focused our work on the first four steps of Maintenance Scenario, in the future, we will be focusing on the next 12 steps.
+This Planned protocol will be able to reduce the complete process time period by 33% with enabled blockchain security.
+The solution doesn't use any 3rd party involvement.
+This Solution is developed by keeping in mind the generic implementation and replaces the physical documents with a consortium blockchain ledger.

 ## Solution - Articulate the idea and your strategy in solving the problem.

 ## Tech - What makes your blockchain technology special?
 Elaborate on tools and approach used.

+* Hyperledger Fabric
+  * Consortium Blockchain
+  * Flexible Architecture

+* IPFS
+* Golang(ChainCode)
+* Nodejs
+* Flask

 ## Beyond challenge - How can your solution be implemented into an existing business?
 Elaborate on compatibility.